QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/_index.md

 +++
-title = "Qrypt SDK for C++ Quickstarts" date = 2021-10-18T09:09:06-04:00 weight = 10
+title = "Qrypt SDK Quickstarts" date = 2021-10-18T09:09:06-04:00
+weight = 10
 +++

-The Qrypt SDK for C++ enables developers to add post-quantum security to their applications and services.
+The Qrypt SDK for C/C++ enables developers to add post-quantum security to their applications and services.

 Currently we provide Distributed Key Generation.

 ## Library Compatibility

-The latest Qrypt SDK for C++ is built using the following compilers.
+The latest Qrypt SDK is built using the following compilers.

 | Platform | Version | Compiler  | CPU |
 | -------- | ------- | --------- | --- |